Andra10/15-JS-Vanilla-Projects/README.md

-# 15 JavaScript Vanilla Projects
+# JavaScript Vanilla Projects
-Fitfteen simple projects to improve my skills in coding with JS
+Simple projects to improve my skills in coding with JS

 ## 1- Color Flipper